rackerlabs/docs-cloud-orchestration/api-docs/common-gs/auth-using-curl.rst

 .. note::

-   This guide uses the v1 DFW endpoint for the publicURL value.
+   This guide uses the v1 ORD endpoint for the publicURL value.